 Case Study: Promoting dog’s exercising with friends

 In 2019, Purina Ukraine partnered with a local organization called ‘Run Ukraine’ to encourage pet owners to run with their dogs in a safe environment and in a community.
 Owners and their pets were able to run either 3 or 5 km distances.
-At the event water points were made accessible for pets along with education materials for the owners to learn more about healthy nutrition for dogs.
+At the event, water points were made accessible for pets along with educational materials for the owners to learn more about healthy nutrition for dogs.

 In 2020, our Pro Plan team in Ukraine sponsored two events: the Kyiv Half marathon and Marathon.
 Due to Covid-19, both events were transformed into an online format.
 Every participant could choose their usual route (to observe the local social distancing rules across the country and then share their final run tracker results with us.
 Every participant received a starter kit with some dog food and winner medals for both the owner and their dog.
-This campaign addresses one of the results highlighted in Purina’s research to promote social support and exercising.
+This campaign addresses one of the results highlighted in Purina’s research to promote social support and exercise.